 Traffic image – is the real-time presentation of vessels and objects and their movements, as well as other activities affecting maritime domain awareness.

-Chart – A chart is a graphic representation of the maritime domain.
+Chart – A chart is a graphical presentation of the maritime domain according to S 100.

 Characteristics of User Interface

-The UI of the core VTS system provides operational functionality to VTS users to enable the provision of an effective VTS, enter the necessary information in the system and maintain the system in a good condition.
+The UI of the core VTS system provides operational functionalities to VTS users to enable the provision of an effective VTS, enter the necessary information in the system and maintain the system in a good condition.
 The principal goal of a UI is to provide users with an intuitive, reliable, accurate and efficient way of interacting with the VTS system for the task at hand.

 This goal is achieved through a combination of: